Fix your organization’s toxic culture

 The movie would just be a another largely-forgotten studio system piece except for one fact: one of the filming locations in Utah, near the town of St George, was 137 miles downwind of ongoing US above-ground nuclear tests held at the Nevada Test Site starting in 1951.
 Part of the filming of The Conqueror took place on soil contaminated with radioactive fallout from the tests.

 The cast and crew knew about the contamination, too.
 One oft-printed photo from the set shows John Wayne with a Geiger counter.
-However, no one at the time, and certainly not the general public, fully understood the dangers of this environmental exposure, although members of the general public had enough information to be concerned.
+However, no one at the time, and certainly not the general public, fully understood the dangers of this environmental exposure, although they had enough information to be concerned.
 More importantly, the federal government assured people living in these areas that they were safe.

 During his decline, after the deaths of Wayne and Hayward, Howard Hughes reportedly felt guilty about the possible long-term health impact on the cast and crew and he withdrew the film from circulation until his death.